 Gum Ulcer: Every Potential Cause Explained

-In this article, we will discuss every possible cause of ulcers on the gums – what causes them, how to recognize them, and most importantly, how to ensure smooth and rapid recovery.
+In this article, we'll explore all the potential causes of gum ulcers, how to identify them, and most importantly, how to ensure a smooth and speedy recovery.

 1. Is it a painful single ulcer?
 It's probably a Canker Sore.

-They can pop up anywhere inside your mouth, especially on the inner lips, cheeks, under your tongue, and at the back of your palate (the roof of your mouth).
+They can show up anywhere inside your mouth, like on the inner lips, cheeks, under the tongue, and the roof of your mouth.

-Interestingly, the gums are less likely to be affected by canker sores.
-This is because they're covered by a protective layer called keratin.
-Think of keratin as an armor that makes your gums strong and resistant.
+Interestingly, canker sores don’t often appear on the gums because they’re protected by a layer called keratin.
+Think of keratin as a shield that keeps your gums strong.

-When canker sores do target your gums, they usually go for the nonkeratinized part – that's the base far from your teeth.
+When canker sores do affect the gums, it’s usually on the part without keratin, near the base and away from your teeth.

 Recognizing canker sores is quite simple.
 They can show up as a single sore or in small groups of up to five.
 They're surrounded by a red circle and have a whitish or yellowish coating.
 These sores are usually round and measure just a few millimeters in size.